-Since the introduction of steel-hulled vessels, water has been used as ballast to stabilize vessels at sea.
+Since the introduction of steel-hulled ships, water has been used as ballast to stabilize ships at sea.
 Ballast water is pumped in to maintain safe operating conditions throughout a voyage.
 This practice reduces stress on the hull, provides transverse stability, improves propulsion and manoeuvrability, and compensates for weight changes in various cargo load levels and due to fuel and water consumption.

 While ballast water is essential for safe and efficient modern shipping operations, it may pose serious ecological, economic and health problems due to the multitude of marine species carried in ships’ ballast water.
 These include bacteria, microbes, small invertebrates, eggs, cysts and larvae of various species.
 The transferred species may survive to establish a reproductive population in the host environment, becoming invasive, out-competing native species and multiplying into pest proportions.

 Scientists first recognized the signs of an alien species introduction after a mass occurrence of the Asian phytoplankton algae Odontella (Biddulphia sinensis) in the North Sea in 1903.
 But it was not until the 1970s that the scientific community began reviewing the problem in detail.
 In the late 1980s, Canada and Australia were among countries experiencing particular problems with invasive species, and they brought their concerns to the attention of IMO's Marine Environment Protection Committee (MEPC).

 The problem of invasive species in ships’ ballast water is largely due to the expanded trade and traffic volume over the last few decades and, since the volumes of seaborne trade continue to increase, the problem may not yet have reached its peak yet.
 The effects in many areas of the world have been devastating.
 Quantitative data show that the rate of bio-invasions is continuing to increase at an alarming rate and new areas are being invaded all the time.